Big images of two-dimensional pseudorepresentations: Regularity and residual conjugate self-twists

 Finally suppose that $p \equiv 2 \bmod 3$ and there is a regular element $g_0 \in \Pi$ such that $g_0^2 \in \Pi_0(\ovl{\rho})$.
 Note that $\proj\ovl{\rho}(g_0)$ has order 4 since $p \not\equiv 1 \bmod 3$.
 Therefore $\proj\ovl{\rho}(g_0^2)$ is nontrivial, so $\ovl{\rho}(g_0^2)$ is not scalar.
 Therefore $g_0$ satisfies all of the conditions of the proposition. \end{proof}

-Note that the $g_0$ chosen in Proposition \ref{choice of basis} satisfies all of the conditions prior to Definition \ref{well adapted}.
-In particular, if $(t, d) \colon \Pi \to A$ is any admissible pseudodeformation of $\ovl{\rho}$, then any $(t,d)$-representation that is adapted to the element $g_0$ from Proposition \ref{choice of basis} is well adapted.
+Note that the $g_0$ chosen in \cref{choice of basis} satisfies all of the conditions prior to \cref{well adapted}.
+In particular, if $(t, d) \colon \Pi \to A$ is any admissible pseudodeformation of $\ovl{\rho}$, then any $(t,d)$-representation that is adapted to the element $g_0$ from \cref{choice of basis} is well adapted.